flipkickmedia/cme-bootstrap/README.md

 ### Github Note

-This is a mirror of the repository provided at https://git.flipkick.media:cme/git-bootstrap.git
+This is a mirror of the repository provided at [https://git.flipkick.media:cme/git-bootstrap.git]this repository

 We cant use github for µServices as we are unable to create domains and organisations and this sorta makes organising true µServices impossible.
-Get your own git repository and use [https://gitea.io]Gitea
+Get your own git repository and use [https://gitea.io](Gitea)

 The CME is designed to enable anyone to run a cluster and only use cloud services when they need to scale.
 Your on premis hardware, laptops and old hardware will probably be enough to power your entire business.
 Why pay for it when you already have it?